barriosjorge/gmt_docs/src/software_development/virtual_machine/virtual_machine.rst

 Download the iso image
 ----------------------

-Before running the virtual machine for the first time, use the instructions in :ref:`installation` to download the iso image that will be used to install the Fedora operating system.
+Before running the virtual machine for the first time, use the instructions in download the iso image that will be used to install the operating system.
 Instead of creating a bootable USB drive, the iso image will be directly loaded into the Virtual Optical Drive for installation.

 Run the Virtual Machine
 -----------------------